YBMadhu/chef-apache_tomcat/README.md

 **This cookbook and documentation are under construction.**

-## Recipes
+## Requirements
+### Dependencies
+* `logrotate` - used by the `default` recipe to install logrotate (see below)
+* `poise-service` - this cookbook uses the [poise-service](https://supermarket.chef.io/cookbooks/poise-service)
+cookbook to manage tomcat service(s)

-### default
+### Java
-Install and configure tomcat.
-Please note this recipe does NOT install Java.
-You should install Java earlier in your run list before including this recipe.
+This cookbook does not install Java.
+You should install Java earlier in your runlist before consuming recipes/resources in this cookbook.
 For example...
 * [java](https://supermarket.chef.io/cookbooks/java) community cookbook
 * [oracle_jdk](https://github.com/bdclark/chef-oracle_jdk) - my cookbook dedicated
 to installing the Oracle JDK

+### Logrotate
+This cookbook depends on the [logrotate](https://supermarket.chef.io/cookbooks/logrotate) cookbook but will only install logrotate when using the `default` recipe.
+If you are using the `tomcat_bin` LWRP you'll need to install logrotate on your own.

+## Recipes
-### Attributes
+### default
-Uses the tomcat_bin resource (see below) to install and configure tomcat.
+Installs and configures a single instance of tomcat based on node attributes.
 See the resource attributes listed below and attributes/default.rb for default settings.

-## Resources and Providers
+## Resources / Providers

 ### tomcat_bin
 Install and/or configure an instance of tomcat.